nfoert/cardie/README.md

 python manage.py migrate
 ```

-You should be done!
 Now just run the server using the following command, or run the `Start server` task in your Visual Studio Code
 ```
 python manage.py runserver
 ```

+Finally, navigate to `http://127.0.0.1:8000/admin` and log in using your new administrator account.
+Create a new `Server` object and be sure to configure the `ip` to be `http://127.0.0.1:8000`.

 ## To Do
 There's lots of things that need implemented or changed in this project.
 Please see [TODO.md](TODO.md).